gyorilab/emmaa/doc/dashboard/models_page.rst

 links to the NDEx website where a network view of the model can be examined.
-The page also displays properties of the current state of the model, namely, the distribution of statement types, the top 10 agents in the model, and the statements with the most evidential support from various knowledge sources.
+The page also displays properties of the current state of the model, namely, the distribution of statement types, the top 10 agents in the model, and the statements with the most support from various knowledge bases.
 Further, the page shows how the number of statements in the model has evolved over time, and which statements were added to the model during the most recent update.

 .. figure:: ../_static/images/aml_model_tab.png
   :align: center